Star Wars Day: History

+Disney

 Since 2013, The Walt Disney Company has officially observed the holiday with several Star Wars events and festivities at Disneyland and Walt Disney World.
 Disney had purchased Lucasfilm, including the rights to Star Wars, in late 2012.

 The finale of The Clone Wars was made available on Disney+ on May 4, 2020.
 Star Wars: The Rise of Skywalker, as well as the documentary series Disney Gallery: The Mandalorian, were also made available on Disney+ the same day.
-The animated series Star Wars: The Bad Batch also premiered on Disney+ on Star Wars Day in 2021.
-The second official trailer for Obi-Wan Kenobi was officially released on May 4, 2022 as well as Disney Gallery: The Book of Boba Fett.
+On Star Wars Day 2021, the animated series Star Wars: The Bad Batch also premiered on Disney+, along with the short film Maggie Simpson in "The Force Awakens from Its Nap".
+The second trailer for Obi-Wan Kenobi was released on May 4, 2022, as well as Disney Gallery: The Book of Boba Fett.
+The second volume of Star Wars: Visions, the short film Maggie Simpson in "Rogue Not Quite One" and Star Wars: Young Jedi Adventures were all released May 4, 2023, on Disney+.
+The second installment of Star Wars: Tales, titled Tales of the Empire, premiered on May 4, 2024.
+Its follow-up, Tales from the Underworld, aired exactly a year later.

 Additional dates

 Revenge of the Fifth/Sixth

 Some recognize the day after, May 5, as "Revenge of the Fifth", a play on Star Wars: Episode III – Revenge of the Sith and celebrate the Sith Lords and other villainous characters from the Star Wars series rather than the Jedi.
-Others celebrate this one day later, on May 6, citing "Revenge of the Sixth" as a better play on "Sith", while others refer to the 6th as "Return of the 6th" as a play on Return of the Jedi and the trilogy aspect of the Star Wars films.
+Others celebrate this one day later, on May 6, citing "Revenge of the Sixth" as a better pun on "Sith".
+The 6th of May is commonly known as "Return of the 6th" as a play on Return of the Jedi and the trilogy aspect of the Star Wars films.

 May 25

-In honor of the 30th anniversary release date of Star Wars on May 25, 1977, the Los Angeles City Council declared May 25, 2007 as Star Wars Day.
+In honor of the 30th anniversary release date of Star Wars on May 25, 1977, the Los Angeles City Council declared May 25, 2007, as Star Wars Day.
 A separate initiative for observing Geek Pride Day on May 25 is based on the Star Wars connection along with ties to The Hitchhiker's Guide to the Galaxy (Towel Day) and Discworld.
 Solo: A Star Wars Story was also released on May 25, 2018, 41 years after the original Star Wars.